rushter/selectolax/README.rst

 Simple Benchmark
 ----------------

-* Extract title, links, script and meta tag from 800 pages.
+* Extract title, links, scripts and a meta tag from main pages of top 800 domains.
 See ``examples/benchmark.py`` for more information.

 ============================  ==========
 Package                       Time